ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_3_Patch_Notes.md

 -   **module** : qp
 -   **Category** : Fatal
 -   **Reproducibility** : Rare
 -   **Description** : Altibase internally invokes the getColumnCount function to request column information during the Prepare process.
-There was an issue that the server was abnormally terminated because of incorrect data structure access in an exceptional situation.
+There was an issue that the server was abnormally terminated because of an invalid data structure access in an exceptional situation.
 Altibase added exception handling to this situation.
 -   **How to reproduce this bug**
     -   **Reproduction conditions**
     -   **Actual Results**